jorabin/KeePassJava2/PropertyValueProtection.md

-All property values are stored as Strings in process memory, meaning that they can be seen via process dumps and also, worse, Java Strings are immutable and this means that passwords stored as Strings end up in the String pool, can't be zeroed and will be garbage collected only when they are.
+All property values are stored as Strings in process memory, meaning that they can be seen via process dumps and also, worse, Java Strings are immutable and this means that passwords stored as Strings end up in the String pool, can't be zeroed and will be removed only when garbage collected.

 I don't regard this is a *terrible* problem, but you don't have to try hard find loads of discussion about how *awful* it is on Google, and for sure, it's certainly not as good as it could be for more security conscious applications, or applications where the infrastructure it runs on is more vulnerable.
+I thought [this answer](https://stackoverflow.com/a/66287347) on StackOverflow put it all in perspective quite well (the original question being why trying to destroy a SecretKey raises an exception, which does seem extremely odd).

 ### Alternatives to Storing Passwords as Strings